wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/owasp-csrf-guard.md

 </head>
 ```

-## WSO2 configuration overrides
+## Carbon configuration overrides

-`Owasp.CsrfGuard.Carbon.properties` — the property overrides WSO2 applies on top of the upstream default.
-Each entry below documents the WSO2-specific reason; reviewers should not change these without a documented rationale.
+`Owasp.CsrfGuard.Carbon.properties` — the property overrides Carbon applies on top of the upstream CSRFGuard default.
+Each entry below documents the reason; do not change these in your product without a documented rationale.

 ```properties
 # State-changing operations don't go through GET, so skip GET validation.